 In addition to the obligations of employees under the OHSA, every worker must comply with measures introduced by their employer as required by the Directive: COVID-19 Occupational Health and Safety Measures in Workplaces, 2020 (Issued by DoEL on 4 June 2020).

 All workplaces have an element of risk, including workplaces such as hospitals which have very stringent health and safety measures.
 Employees can play a crucial role in managing risks in the workplace by:

-- Practising social distancing by staying 1.5 metres from others at all times.
+- Practising social distancing by always staying 1.5 metres from others.